 Development and Improvement Day for Child and Adolescent Mental Health Services (CAMHS) - January 2017

 This event was co-hosted with the Mental Health Access and Improvement Support Team (MHAIST).
 With the aim that delegates will have an increased understanding of how they can work at a local and a national level, using quality improvement methods, to ensure CAMHS are Safe, Timely, Effective and Person-Centred by drawing on the support from each other, national teams and the ideas and innovations shared at this event.
 The delegates included representatives from Health and Social Care, third sector organisations, service users and carers, families.
-A report on the event will be made available in due course.
+A report on the event is available below.

 Going Beyond Harm - August 2016